bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 Instead, we’re mining the computational space of random programs... to make a chatbot slightly better at writing CSS.
 And slightly worse at knowing when to stop using em dashes.

 Maybe this will be worth a revisit when the GPUs go dark in the next AI winter.
 I'll reassess next year.

-### Comparison to Related Works

-The Babelscope is not without historical precedent.

-The closest thing to Babelscope is [stoke](https://github.com/StanfordPL/stoke) from the Stanford Programming Languages Group.
-This uses random search to explore program transformations, but not a program _space_.
-It's a bounded search, looking for novel or interesting permutations of interesting algorithms, but it's not really for discovering algorithms _in_ random data.
-Although, I'm using Babelscope to find sorting algorithms, so the comparison between it an Stoke is really six of one, half a dozen of the other.

-In literature, there are a few analogs to what I'm doing here.
-[Borges' _The Library of Babel_](https://en.wikipedia.org/wiki/The_Library_of_Babel) is the most obvious and where this project steals its name.
-It's a short story, just go read it now, but the basic premise is that the universe is a library filled with random books.
-There's a cult searching for the library index, and another cult destroying books that don't make sense.
-Just go read it.

-There's also Victor Pelevin's _iPhuck 10_, Russian fiction that [cannot be easily translated into English](https://rustrans.exeter.ac.uk/2020/10/23/translating-the-uncanny-valley-victor-pelevins-iphuck-10/) because the main character is an LLM trained on the entire corpus of Russian literature.
-[The summaries and commentary](https://r0l.livejournal.com/921339.html) around this work talk about "Random Code Programming", which is exactly what I'm doing here. _iPhuck 10_ uses quantum computers, but the idea is the same -- look at the space of random programs and see what pops out.
-I'd like to mention that I have not read _iPhuck 10_ because I can't; I don't speak Russian and I'm certainly not well-versed in Russian literature.
-But I like _Star Trek VI_ because it's a Shakespearean space opera, so I'd be interested in a translation.

 ### Finally...